sgaliamov/ergo-layouts/readme.md

     Since we use ErgoDox keyboard we can configure extra layers and have almost any shortcut anywhere.
     The authors of many layouts deliberately left the Z, X, C, V buttons in place to preserve the familiar experience.
-    It makes sense for regular keyboards, and I would care about it if I doesn't have ErgoDox.
+    It makes sense for regular keyboards, and I would care about it if I didn't have ErgoDox.

 Having all this requirements I started this project.
 I wanted to try F# and scope of this assignment was perfect for it.